-I am so glad that you have chosen to take my Art class or Graphic Design class.
-Our class will have a lot of opportunities to use our creative minds to create new and exciting projects.
+I am so glad you have chosen to take my Art or Design, class.
+Our class will have many opportunities to use our creative minds to create new and exciting projects.
 Please read the course descriptions below that pertain to the particular class you are in.

 Digital Art 2 - Brief Overview

 This is a survey course that will focus on the use of electronic media (Adobe Illustrator, Adobe Photoshop), traditional art techniques, concepts of New Media, elements and principles of art/design, industry standards with an emphasis on applying the general rules of creating a coherent/readable message.
 Students will be working in a computer lab-based classroom as well as in a hands-on studio art classroom.
 The assignments will allow students to engage in project-based and, small group learning.
 Students in Graphic Design 2 will be expected to show competency using Adobe Illustrator / Adobe Photoshop.

 Art 1 is a beginning art survey course that is designed to provide all skill levels with an opportunity to explore the elements and principles of art.
 This is a studio art course that will provide students an opportunity to engage in hands-on, project based, small group learning.
 Students enrolled in Art 1 will also learn to use a variety of artist materials, such as graphite, ink, colored pencils, watercolor, tempera paint, etc. My goal is to provide students of any skill level challenging assignments.
 There are no prerequisites to take this course.
 This course is aligned with the Common Core State Standards for the visual arts.
 A full year of the Art 1 course will satisfy your 10 credits toward your Visual and Performing Art (VAPA) units, or elective units.
 Upon successful completion of the course students will earn five credits for Fall and five credits for Spring.